 1924 Giro d’Italia was very extraordinary.
 Because, Alfonsina Strada participated in the Giro, and became the only woman to have ridden one of cycling’s three 3-week grand tours.

-The photos are from 2010.
-Along the dirt road that leads to Montalcino Castiglion del Bosco, Faustino Coppi and Andrea Bartali, the sons of Fausto Coppi and Gino Bartali, evoked the gesture among their fathers while they were climbing the Col du Galibier in the Tour de France in 1952.
-The occasion, in addition to […]
+Reproduction of the famous bottle photo of Coppi and Bartali: the photos are from 2010.
+Along the dirt road that leads to Montalcino Castiglion del Bosco, Faustino Coppi and Andrea Bartali, the sons of Fausto Coppi and Gino Bartali, evoked the gesture among their fathers while they were climbing the Col du Galibier in the […]

 In the 1967 Tour de France, Tom Simpson, one of the greatest cyclists from Great Britain, has died while climbing Mont Ventoux, the “Giant of Provence”.

 The first Tour de France was held on in 1903, and the overall winner was Maurice Garin (3 March 1871, Arvier, Aosta Valley, Italy – 19 February 1957, Lens or Haute-Savoie, France).
-The first Tour de France was 2428 km length, and was containing only 6 stages!
+His bicycle, a La Française was the first bike to win the Tour de France.

 On April 6, 2013, an interview with Graeme Obree has published in heraldscotland.com by Mark Smith, titled “Graeme Obree smashes the myth of sporting success”.

 Four cyclists have died during the Giro d’Italia: Orfeo Ponsin (a.k.a.
 Orfeo Ponzin) (1952), Juan Manuel Santisteban (a.k.a.
 Juan Manuel Santiesteban) (1976), Emilio Ravasio (1986), and Wouter Weylandt (2011).